karismatic-megafauna/package-census/README.md

 Phase two of this application would be having a UI layer that can visualize this information as a gh-pages application.

-# Input / Output
+# Script Psuedo Code
 The following command is run:
-`node componentUsage.js my-lib-root`
+`node componentUsage.js configFile.json`

-1. `my-lib-root` becomes the starting point of the application
+1. `configFile` is read and `appRoot` becomes the starting point of the application
-1. the config file is read:
+1. the config file also provides:
     1. if `searchPackages`:
         1. exist, then look for those during file read
         1. is empty, then return an Error helpful message